punchagan/expense-tracker/README.md

 ## How do I use it?

+The repository currently contains:

+- Data Scrapers
+  - Axis Bank

+- Data Parsers
+  - SBI (downloaded tsv/xls)
+  - Axis Bank (scraped/downloaded data)

-The repository currently only contains scrapers for Axis Bank.
-But, other scrapers could be easily written, if you'd like to use this repository.
+But, other scrapers/parsers could be easily written.

 Another commonly used approach for tools like this is to parse SMS's sent by banks to get information about expenses.
 I considered this approach initially,